A low discrepancy sequence on graphs

 In the second set of experiments, we examine the exepcted value approximation for positive association with various propositions in the Proposition dataset \cite{smith2013role,zhu2014tripartite}.
 The November 2012 California ballot contained 11 initiatives, or propositions, on a variety of issues, including state taxation, corrections, and food labelling among others.
 The data consist of Twitter posts related to initiatives, grouped according to different propositions.
 For each proposition, the data is a directed graph with edge from $i$ to $j$ if the tweet originated from user $i$ to user $j$.
 The authors of \cite{smith2013role} have assigned an evaluation of the emotion of the sender with each tweet.
 We treat the edges as undirected and construct a binary, symmetric adjacency matrix $A$.
 We take the largest connected component of the graph for these experiments.
+Each proposition has its own graph, with a positive or negative label of sentiment on each node.
+The mean binary sentiment estimate could be used as a proxy for the number of people that would vote for/against the proposition.

-In order to guarantee conditional positive semi-definiteness and extend the connections to documents two steps away, we take $B=A^2$.
+Due to the sparsity of the number of edges in this graph, we extend the connections between documents to two steps away by taking $B=A^2$.
 In this experiment, we take the function to be a binary indicator function ($0$ or $1$) of whether the sentiment is positive.
 We examine two different graphs in Figure \ref{fig:prop}, those for Proposition 30 and those for Proposition 37, as those are the graphs with the largest number of vertices, with $4436$ vertices for Prop 30 and $8039$ vertices for Prop 37.